Even though guys can’t get pregnant, it’s important to know about emergency contraception if you are having sex with a female partner.

 Emergency contraception (EC) is a backup method of birth control that a woman can use to prevent pregnancy after unprotected sex.
-Even though you may have heard EC called the "morning-after pill", it can actually be used within 5 days (120 hours) of unprotected intercourse.
+Even though you may have heard EC called the “morning-after pill”, there is both a pill and an intrauterine device that can actually be used within 5 days (120 hours) of unprotected intercourse for emergency contraception.
 EC works better the sooner a woman takes it.

 Names of EC you should be familiar with:

 - Levonorgestrel (1.5mg pills): Plan B One-Step™, Next Choice One Dose®, My Way®, AfterPill™ are available over-the-counter without a prescription.
 The package insert says to use it within 3 days (72 hours) but it has been shown to be effective up to 5 days after unprotected intercourse.
 EC is most effective the earlier it is taken.
 This method is less effective on day 5.

 - Ulipristal acetate (30mg): Ella™ which is effective up to 5 days after unprotected intercourse.
 A prescription from a health care provider is necessary.
 In some states, a pharmacist can dispense it without a prescription.
 Ella™ can also be purchased online after a telephone consultation; however, it is likely to be more expensive and you may need to factor in overnight shipping.
 Please be aware that online pharmacies cannot mail Ella™ to certain states including: Arkansas, Missouri, North Carolina, and Oregon.

 - Copper T IUD Paraguard®: This is a copper intrauterine device (IUD) that can be inserted into a woman’s uterus within 5 days of unprotected intercourse for emergency contraception and then provides contraception for up to 10 years.
 All women need to see a health care provider for placement of the IUD.